gatewayd-io/docs/docs/getting-started/installation.md

 # Installation

-GatewayD binaries are currently available for Linux and macOS.
+GatewayD binaries are currently available for Windows, Linux-based distributions and macOS.
+It is also available as a Docker image.

-{: .wip }
-> Support for the [Docker image](https://github.com/gatewayd-io/gatewayd/issues/137) are in the works.

 ## Installing GatewayD